wp-plugins/updraftplus/readme.txt

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
-UpdraftPlus's code is already internationalized.
-Just grab the .pot file from <a href="http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot">http://plugins.svn.wordpress.org/updraftplus/trunk/languages/updraftplus.pot</a>, load it into any application for translating, and sent it to us (contact@updraftplus.com) when done.
-We will add your name to the 'Notes' page here.
+Are you ready to help speakers of your language?
+UpdraftPlus itself is ready and waiting - the only work needed is the translating.
+The translation process is easy - go here for instructions: <a href="http://updraftplus.com/translate/">http://updraftplus.com/translate/</a>.
+(Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory).

+Many thanks to the existing translators:

+* Deutsch / German (de_DE): Marcel Herrguth - mherrguth@mrgeneration.de
+* Magyar / Hungarian (hu_HU): Szépe Viktor - http://www.szepe.net

 = Other support =